flux-framework/flux-core/doc/man1/flux-restore.rst

    store.
 Performance will vary depending on the content of the archive.

 **--size-limit**\ =\ *SIZE*
    Skip restoring keys that exceed SIZE bytes (default: no limit).
+SIZE may be a floating point number with an optional multiplicative suffix 'k' or 'K' for for kibibytes (KiB, units of 1024 bytes), 'M' for mebibytes (MiB, units of 1024 * 1024 bytes), 'G' for gibibytes (GiB, units of 1024 * 1024 * 1024 bytes), and so on for 'T', 'P', and 'E'.

 RESOURCES
 =========